 How to Use Insert Query in PostgreSQL

 PostgreSQL offers a convenient statement named “INSERT” that is used to insert/add new records in a table.
 Using the INSERT query, an individual or several records can be added to the selected table.
-So, let’s learn how to use INSERT Query in PostgreSQL with the help of some practical examples.
+It allows users to insert data of any valid data type into a table easily.
+Later on, different commands and queries can be used to perform any specific operations on this inserted data.

-How to Use the INSERT Query in Postgres?
+How to Use the INSERT Query in Postgres

 As we have discussed earlier, the INSERT command/statement is used to insert new records in any specific table.
 Let’s consider the below-listed points for a profound understanding of the INSERT query:

-- The character data must be enclosed in single quotes (‘) such as 'INSERT QUERY'.
+• The character data must be enclosed in single quotes (‘), such as 'INSERT QUERY'.

-- Use the “YYYY-MM-DD” format to insert a date into a table.
+• Use the “YYYY-MM-DD” format to insert a date into a table.

-- In PostgreSQL, omitting the mandatory columns in the INSERT command will throw an error.
+• In PostgreSQL, omitting the mandatory columns in the INSERT command will throw an error.

-- Postgres will utilize the column’s default value if someone skips the optional columns.
+• Postgres will utilize the column’s default value if someone skips the optional columns.

 Following will be the basic syntax of the INSERT INTO command in PostgreSQL: